The Eldon F. Lundquist Award -- 2015

 The award shall be made to a meritorious faculty member of Indiana University, South Bend Campus, who has exhibited excellence in teaching, scholarly or artistic achievement, and diversified relevant service, preferably in community service throughout the Michiana region.

 The award consists of a $5,000 honorarium.
 Each Lundquist Fellow is expected to present an address at the public ceremony at which his/her successor is announced.
+(Note: The 2015 recipient will be named at a late-Spring public event due to the delay in the Lundquist Lecture for 2014 to Fall 2015.)

 The Senate Academic Personnel Committee, which serves as the selection committee, seeks your nominations of worthy candidates for this award.